$Z^n$-free groups are CAT(0): Length functions and actions

 Along with the notion of a length function $l\colon G\rightarrow \Lambda$ we use the \emph{translation length function }$l_T\colon G\rightarrow \Lambda$, defined as follows:

-Clearly, $g$ is elliptic iff $l_T(g)=0$.
+The minimum is always attained, and $g$ is elliptic iff $l_T(g)=0$.
 Every hyperbolic element $g\in G$ has an \emph{axis} which we denote by $A_g$.
 The axis of $g$ is the set of all the points in $T$ that $g$ moves by the shortest possible distance:

 Note that while the values $l(g)$ of the length function depend on the choice of a base point $x\in T$, the values of the translation length function $l_T(g)$ do not.
 For every hyperbolic element $g\in G$, $l(g)\geq l_T(g)$, and $l(g)=l_T(g)$ iff $x\in A_g$.